-Farro is having something of a moment lately, becoming a favorite grain of chefs and home cooks alike for its nutty flavor, addictively chewy texture, and high fiber content.
-Here, we’re nodding to its place in Italian cuisine (it has a history there that goes back to Roman times), preparing it risotto-style.
+Farro has had something of a moment lately, becoming a favorite grain of chefs and home cooks alike for its nutty flavor, addictively chewy texture, and high fiber content.
+Here, we’re nodding to its place in Italian cuisine (it has a history there that goes back to Roman times), preparing it risotto style.
 To fill it out, we’re adding in bright lemon, crunchy walnuts, and green veggies prepared two ways.

 Produced in a facility that processes milk, eggs, fish, shellfish, tree nuts, peanuts, wheat, and soybean.

 Preheat oven to 450 degrees.
 Combine farro, stock concentrates, and 3½ cups water in a medium pot.
 Bring to a boil and cook until farro is tender, 30-35 minutes total.
 TIP: If water evaporates before farro is cooked, add a splash more.

 Wash and dry all produce.
 Trim and discard bottom woody ends of asparagus.
 Cut off fuzzy tips and set aside.
 Chop stalks into ½-inch pieces.
 Slice zucchini into thin rounds.
 Mince or grate garlic.
 Halve, peel, and finely dice onion.
 Zest, then halve lemon.

 Toss asparagus tips, zucchini, and a large drizzle of olive oil on a baking sheet.
 Season generously with salt and pepper.
 Roast in oven until nicely browned, 15-20 minutes, tossing halfway through.